stephomi/nomadsculpt.com/manual/docs/files.md

 A multiplier on the image resolution.

 ### Final size
 The resolution to use for the render.
+When `Custom` is selected, the width and height sliders will be enabled.

 When the File menu is active, a dashed overlay will be drawn in the viewport to indicate the render region if it does not match the screen resolution (note that you must be in landscape mode for this to be correct).

-### Export button
+### Export png
-Click this to start the render process, when complete you can then choose how to save the image.
+Click this button to start the render process.
+When complete you can then choose how to save or share the image.